 Cream cheese filling:

-- 2- 8 oz packages cream cheese, softened not low fat (the pie will not set up properly)
+- 2- 8 oz packages cream cheese, room temperature not low fat (the pie will not set up properly)

 - 2 large eggs

 - 1 cup granulated (white) sugar

 - 6-7 medium size bananas, sliced Barely ripe to prevent browning.

 - 3 cups whole milk